![]() |

 Nakhom Sri Thammarat downtown traffic! |

 After our adventure and a scenic bus ride across Thailand, we are ushered through monsoon rains onto another big bus full of locals.
-The ever presence of video Thai pop music blares out of cheap speakers forever creating a soundtrack to our travel adventures.

 ![]() |